skill-collectors/guesstimator/docs/how-to/deploy-manually.md

 This will:

 1. Run `pulumi up` for the `dev` stack
+2. Generate an `.env.development` file for the frontend using outputs from the infrastructure deploy.
-2. Build the frontend
+3. Build the frontend
-3. Sync the frontend build output to the app's S3 bucket
+4. Sync the frontend build output to the app's S3 bucket
-4. Invalidate the CloudFront cache
+5. Invalidate the CloudFront cache